timescale/docs/promscale/about-promscale.md

 TimecaleDB stores the data and offers the TimescaleDB functionalities to the Promscale connector.
-If you have custom metrics data, the data that is not in the format of Prometheus data model you can leverage the Promscale’s JSON streaming format to store data in Promscale.
+If you have custom metrics data, the data that is not in the format of Prometheus data model you can leverage the Promscale's JSON streaming format to store data in Promscale.
 This offers PromQL for querying metrics from the connector, SQL querying from database.